Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Chinese visa

-You may need to get a visa when you travel to China.
-It depends on where you’re going, how long you’re staying, and what country you’re from.
+You may or may not need to get a visa when you travel to China.
+It depends on things like how long you’re staying, and what country you’re from.

-Check the China visa page for more information and help.
+Check my China visa page for more information and help.

 Phone and phone charger